AnggaR96s/Reforestation/README.md

-## I just wrote a book on reverse psychology.
-Do not read it!
+## They laughed when I said I wanted to be a comedian – they’re not laughing now.